fdietze/website/improving-the-hacker-news-ranking-algorithm.md

 But doing this change on the front-page would lower its overall quality, since submissions with few views rise to the top to gain more votes and views to estimate their quality.

 This is a behavior we want to see on the new-page, where high quality content should be separated from low quality content.
-That's why we propose to use this algorithm on the new-page.
+That's why we propose to use this formula on the new-page.

 And to keep the high quality on the frontpage, the frontpage uses the same forumla, but with a little upvote threshold it already has today (2 upvotes).
 The exact threshold is yet to be determined.